Property404/hdbf/README.md

 # Hyper-Dimensional Brainfuck

 Hyper-Dimensional Brainfuck is an infinite-dimensional version of the Brainfuck programming language.
 Instead of a tape, we have a "world."
-Rays parallel to the axis of each dimension in the world are called "vectors," and act very much like the Brainfuck tape.
+Lines within the world are called "vectors," and act very much like the Brainfuck tape.
 You can switch between vectors using the `^` and `V` commands.

 # Commands: